Slevinski/slevinski.github.io/series/signed-language-writing-critical-review/entries/full-path-critique-framework-for-signed-language-writing-and-text-infrastructure/essay.md

 - name evidence gaps in the SignWriting ecosystem as clearly as evidence gaps in competing systems
 - allow non-Sutton systems to count as legitimate signed writing when they define their own written units, conventions, use practices, and infrastructure path

-The framework does not ask readers to accept the author's position as authority.
-It asks readers to inspect whether the layer distinctions, evidence boundaries, and classification judgments hold.
+Readers do not need to accept the author's position as authority.
+They can inspect whether the layer distinctions, evidence boundaries, and classification judgments hold.

 ## Why SignWriting Matters Methodologically

-The framework is not structurally biased because it overlaps with SignWriting.
-It overlaps with SignWriting because SignWriting is a major reference case in which many layers of a signed-language writing and text-infrastructure path have had to be confronted in practice:
+The framework overlaps with SignWriting because SignWriting is a major reference case in which many layers of a signed-language writing and text-infrastructure path have had to be confronted in practice:

 - human writing and readable written forms
 - written units and written conventions